Oaxaca City, Mexico Many travelers don’t need a visa to visit the country – but many do. We have all the details. Raul Luna/Shutterstock

 Can I travel to Mexico without a visa?

-However, to enter Mexico, all foreign visitors need a passport with at least six months validity and a completed Forma Migratoria Múltiple (FMM), Mexico’s official tourist card.
+Whether you need a visa or not, all foreign visitors need a passport with at least six months validity and a completed Forma Migratoria Múltiple (FMM), Mexico’s official tourist card.

 Where do I get an FMM?

-If you’re flying to Mexico, the form will be provided to you on-board your aircraft; the FMM form can also be completed online, printed and presented to immigration officials.
+If you’re flying to Mexico, the form will be provided to you on board your aircraft; the FMM form can also be completed online, printed and presented to immigration officials.

 Are there any special rules for arriving by land?

-What if I need a visa?
+What if I do need a visa for Mexico?

 A color passport photograph.